eglavin/standard-fork/README.md

 #### Plain Text

-A plain text file will have just the version as the content.
+A plain text file is a file which contains just the version as the content.
+Files that end with `version.txt` will be treated as a plain text version file.

 ```text
 1.2.3